Aquaduckd/typing-test/README.md

 - Presets: **e200**, **1k**, **5k**, **10k**, **25k**, **450k**
 - **Custom** list — paste your own words (saved locally)

+Word selection is **trigram-informed**, not purely random:

+1. Draw **10 random candidates** from the active list (fast even on large lists like 450k)
+2. Score each by **average trigram novelty** — trigrams you have typed less often score higher
+3. Scoring is **context-aware** — includes cross-word boundary trigrams based on the text so far
+4. Pick the **highest-scoring** candidate (random tie-break)
+5. **Prefer unique words** within a test — no repeats until every word in the list has appeared once

+Until you have trigram history, selection behaves like weighted random among unique words.
+As stats build up, under-practiced letter patterns show up more often in your passages.

 ## Run locally